The rumour mill: SS United States set to depart Philadelphia on October 25

 More about SS United States

-Okaloosa County has paid $10.1 million for the privilege of SS United States’ title deeds, yet they aren’t putting her back into service.
+Okaloosa County has paid US$10.1 million for the privilege of SS United States’ title deeds, yet they aren’t putting her back into service.
 No, sir.
 They are going to scuttle her and turn her into the world’s largest artificial reef and diving site.
 It’s a grievous fate and resounding blow for generations of maritime aficionados.

 The SS United States Conservancy hosted the Okaloosa Board of County Commissioners officials on Saturday (October 12) for a small ceremony marking the transfer of title, telling the world that the Conservancy had, in essence, failed.
 The iconic American ocean liner, still the official holder of the Blue Riband, has – quite literally – now had her fate sealed.